 Dinner tables have the cinematic capacity to create deep, dark moments of tension.
 Think first episode of the second season of Fleabag.
 Think Ae Dil Hai Mushkil.
 Think August: Osage County.
 I want to add this list Out Of Love, a Hotstar original web-series about how a doctor in Coonoor reconciles to her husband’s affair by spiraling into despair.
 The dinner table scene in this show, comes at the fag end of the season, and produces the kind of anxiety and discomfort in the viewer where you are thinking of the worst possible thing that could happen, and you are seeing it play out exactly like that.
 You begin to hate characters you loved and rooted for, and the characters you despised are now seen through a softer filter.

 So now, armed with this confidence, you begin to predict how this season finale would play out.
-But alas, you are tricked into believing that your worst case scenarios always ends up on screen; the series goes in a radically different direction.
+But alas, you are tricked into believing that your worst-case scenarios always end up on the screen; the series goes in a radically different direction.
 It isn’t as interested in villainy as it is in redemption.